eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 #### 4.2.3 Mobile Apps and Web Browsers

-This Section examines the technical interaction between the Wallet Solution, web browsers, and mobile apps, in regards of the flows described in the previous Section.
+This section examines the technical interaction between the Wallet Solution, web browsers, and mobile apps, in regards of the flows described in the previous section.
 This is necessary to implement the attestation presentation interface effectively, with a focus on both user experience and security.